osmbe/website/_posts/2017-04-01-en-project-heritage-crowd-sourced.md

 *Pillory in Aartselaar*

-What is a crowd-sourced project ?
+What is a crowdsourced project?
 It is a project in which everybody can add data, unlike projects that are run by companies, where only employees can add data.
 When a company owns that data it can set the rules and price to get access to the data.
-In a crowd-sourced project, normally the resulting database is free to use and consult.
+In a crowdsourced project, normally the resulting database is free to use and consult.
 If you want to find out more about crowdsourcing, read the [Wikipedia article](https://en.wikipedia.org/wiki/Crowdsourcing) on the topic.

-This also explains why it is interesting to have all the immovable heritage in crowd-sourced project: one no longer depends on an agency or copyright rules defined by that agency to know when a building was created, or use a picture of a watermill in a publication, etc.
+This also explains why it is interesting to have all the immovable heritage in crowdsourced project: one no longer depends on an agency or copyright rules defined by that agency to know when a building was created, or use a picture of a watermill in a publication, etc.

-The scope of an agency such as Onroerend Erfgoed is also limited to a specific geographic region, the crowd-sourced projects presented below all have a world-wide scope.
+The scope of an agency such as Onroerend Erfgoed is also limited to a specific geographic region, the crowdsourced projects presented below all have a world-wide scope.

-Let us now introduce some of the crowd-sourced projects
+Let us now introduce some of the crowdsourced projects

 ### [OpenStreetMap](http://www.openstreetmap.org)